Hardcover: 272 pages

 In a conscious effort to fight back the humiliation and the intended degradation of the spirit, Ngũgĩ decides to write a novel on toilet paper, the only paper to which he has access, a book that will become his classic, Devil on the Cross.

 Written in the early 1980s and never before published in America, Wrestling with the Devil is Ngũgĩ’s account of the drama and the challenges of writing the novel under twenty-four-hour surveillance.
 He captures not only the excruciating pain that comes from being cut off from his wife and children, but also the spirit of defiance that defines hope.
 Ultimately, Wrestling with the Devil is a testimony to the power of imagination to help humans break free of confinement, which is truly the story of all art.

 “A welcome addition to the vast literature produced by jailed writers across the centuries . . . [a] thrilling testament to the human spirit.”

 —Ariel Dorfman, The New York Times Book Review

 “Wrestling with the Devil is a powerful testament to the courage of Ngũgĩ and his fellow prisoners and validation of the hope that an independent Kenya would eventually emerge.”

 —Minneapolis Star Tribune

-“The Ngũgĩ of Wrestling With the Devil called not just for adding a bit of color to the canon’s sagging shelf, but for abolition and upheaval.
-That should be the legacy of his impressive body of work – the stalled revolution we have the power to take up again.”
+“The Ngũgĩ of Wrestling with the Devil called not just for adding a bit of color to the canon’s sagging shelf, but for abolition and upheaval.”